MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-view-filters.md

 ### Group conditions of a filter

-1. In the filters editor, select the checkbox for the conditions that you want to group.
+1. In the expression builder, select the checkbox for the conditions that you want to group.

 2. Select the More commands menu for one of the conditions, and select **Make group**.